 median() function in the statistics module can be used to calculate median value from an unsorted data-list.
 The biggest advantage of using median() function is that the data-list does not need to be sorted before being sent as parameter to the median() function.

 Median is the value that separates the higher half of a data sample or probability distribution from the lower half.
-For a dataset, it may be thought as the middle value.
-The median is the measure of central tendency of the properties of a data-set in statistics and probability theory.
+For a dataset, it may be thought of as the middle value.
+The median is the measure of the central tendency of the properties of a data-set in statistics and probability theory.
 Median has a very big advantage over Mean, which is the median value is not skewed so much by extremely large or small values.
 The median value is either contained in the data-set of values provided or it doesn’t sway too much from the data provided.